About the Training

 The COVID-19 Student Training will cover COVID-19 basics including recognizing symptoms and understanding direct, indirect, and asymptomatic transmission of the virus, what to do if a student suspects they have COVID-19 or have been in contact with someone who has COVID-19, personal safety and prevention measures, University expectations of students, strategies to help students to manage stress and support mental well-being, information on how our campus community is adapting to keep our campus safe and healthy, campus resources, and finally, a Community Commitment and Pledge to prevent the spread of COVID-19.

-You will have access to the COVID-19 Student Training: Staying Healthy in a Changing Environment for Students on Campus beginning Monday, August 17.
+You will have access to the COVID-19 Student Training: Staying Healthy in a Changing Environment for Students on Campus shortly before the beginning of the semester.
+Completion is required within 2-3 weeks.

 The I AM 4Maryland Community Commitment and Pledge: